leanprover-community/blog/posts/searching-for-theorems-in-mathlib.md

 ## Tactics

-In addition to the search engines and webpages, there are a few tactics you can use to find theorems in mathlib without leaving your lean development environment.
+In addition to the search engines and webpages, there are a few tactics you can use to find theorems in mathlib without leaving your Lean development environment.

 ### `exact?`